7 minutes

 .

-Once your subgraph has been created on your Subgraph Studio dashboard, you can deploy by using the graph deploy
+Once your Subgraph has been created on your Subgraph Studio dashboard, you can deploy by using the graph deploy

 CLI command.

-graph deploy --access-token <your-access-token>
+1graph deploy --access-token <your-access-token>

-Here is an example subgraph for reference:
+Here is an example Subgraph for reference:

-No, a subgraph can only support data sources from one chain/network.
+No, a Subgraph can only support data sources from one chain/network.

 Currently, The Graph is only indexing Arweave as a blockchain (its blocks and transactions).